lara-martin/interactive-fiction-class/homeworks/knowledge-base/comet.md

 ## What to Submit

 1. An iPython notebook called `hw5.ipynb` that runs your COMET-ATOMIC schema. **Important: Save the output for the Story Tracking Questions!**
-2. A pdf that has **your schema explanation and the answers to the COMET-ATOMIC questions** found at the end of the notebook.
+2. A pdf that has **your schema explanation and the answers to the COMET-ATOMIC questions** (Parts 1 & 2 above).

 Submissions should be done on [Blackboard]({{page.submission_link}}).